4d/4d-for-ios/website/translated_docs/de/ProjectEditor-DataPanel.md

 You can define if you want to **include images** and also whether or not you want to **Regenerate data systematically** at each build.

 When the **Do not regenerate data at each build** and the **Do not include imgages** options are checked, you can save a considerable amount of time building your app.
-You can always generate your data manually by clicking on the **Regenerate Now button**.
+When the **Do not regenerate data at each build** and the **Do not include imgages** options are checked, you can save a considerable amount of time building your app.

 ## Properties panel